wejdeneHaouari/mini-project-hyperledger/README.md

 definition before the chaincode can be committed to the channel.
 This implies that we need to approve the `Vaccinet` chaincode as both pfizer and WHO to get the required majority of 2 out of 2.
-Open a new terminal window in the `fabric-samples` and navigate to the folder that contains the WHO smart contract and application files:
+Open a new terminal window in the `mini-project-hyperledger` and navigate to the folder that contains the WHO smart contract and application files:
 ```
-(WHO admin)$ cd vaccine-verification/organization/WHO/
+(WHO admin)$ cd vaccine-application/organization/WHO/
 ```
 Use the script in the WHO folder to set the environment variables that will allow you to act as the WHO admin: